ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 Clicking on the link will direct to the locally run Chirp! application.

 ## How to run test suite locally
-List all necessary steps that Adrian or Helge have to perform to execute your test suites.
-Here, you can assume that we already cloned your repository in the step above.

-Briefly describe what kinds of tests you have in your test suites and what they are testing.

 _Chirp!_ includes three test suites: